nikovert/personal_website/content/authors/admin/_index.md

 I earned my Bachelor's degree in Electrical Engineering from ETH Zurich in 2019.
 Following this, I worked at NASA's Jet Propulsion Laboratory on the Mars 2020 rover mission.
 In 2024, I completed my DPhil at Oxford's Department of Engineering Science.

-My research interests include physic-informed machine learning, finite-sample learning, certified Learning, and learning for verification.
+My research interests include physics-informed machine learning, finite-sample learning, certified Learning, and learning for verification.
 I have applied my research to safety verification of uncertain dynamical systems, including spacecraft trajectory design and airborne wind energy.